au-ts/libvmm/README.md

 In addition to the SDK, you will need:

+* Experimental seL4 Core Platform SDK
+    * Currently virtualisation support, RISC-V support and other patches that the VMM requires are not part of mainline seL4 Core Platform.
+See below for instructions on acquiring the SDK.
 * Make
 * dtc (Device tree compiler)
 * AArch64 cross compiler toolchain
     * While any AArch64 toolchain should work, the VMM has been developed only using `aarch64-none-elf` version 10.2-2020.11, there are instructions to acquire it in the SDK's README.
 * QEMU (if you wish to simulate the VMM).

+#### Acquiring the SDK

+For acquiring the SDK, you have two options.

-After acquiring this repository, run the following command:
+After acquiring this repository and all the dependencies, run the following command:
 ```sh
 make BUILD_DIR=build SEL4CP_SDK=/path/to/sdk SEL4CP_CONFIG=debug SEL4CP_BOARD=qemu_arm_virt
 ```